 This email was sent to students who are on Academic Probation Level 2 for fall quarter.

 We noticed your cumulative GPA, including grades for the 2022 spring quarter, has fallen below 2.0.
-As a result, you have begun the academic probation level 2 process.
+As a result, you are beginning the academic probation level 2 process.

 You are not alone: Many students participate in the level 2 process each year, due to personal, financial, health or family issues that may affect their studies.